-It is clear that there will be a significant increase in demand for rail travel over the next decade.
+It is clear that there will be a significant increase in demand for rail travel over the next decade, particularly in the SEStran area.

 To cope with this increase, it must not be automatically assumed that 'cascaded' rolling stock (at the end of the 'chain') following the introduction of new electric rolling stock for EGIP, should be scrapped.